fjmunozb/EQ_Precursors/README.md

 precedes major strike-slip earthquakes"

 Instructions

-Install the noisepy enviroment using environment_noisepy.yml Copy and paste the functions stacking_module.py and dvv_module.py by Jiang and Denolle 2020.
+Install the noisepy enviroment using environment_noisepy.yml Download the functions stacking_module.py and dvv_module.py by Jiang and Denolle 2020.
-Run the jupyther notebooks.
+Run the jupyther notebooks (Suppl_run_stretching.ipynb).

 Find also a MSNoise python envionment (MSNoise.yml) to use the MSNoise database and STACKS.